frutik/ansible-elasticsearch-server/README.md

-Here you can find various (artificial, some of them nost probably will not execute) methods to install/configure Elasticsearch service
+Here you can find various (artificial, some of them nost probably are not executable) methods to install/configure Elasticsearch service

 *Old good ansible*